 For your shrimp, use any type of Jumbo shrimp or prawn.
 They are meatier and give you a better crumb to shrimp ratio in every bite.

 As mentioned above, using beer is optional.
 For taste preference, go with beer if you can.
-There’s nothing like fried anything battered in beer.
 If you don’t have beer, you can use mineral water, sparkling water OR soda water.
 Carbon dioxide bubbles make the batter expand, resulting a light and crispy batter for your coconut shrimp.

 You batter needs to be the consistency of regular pancake batter — not too thick that it won’t run off the spoon and not too thin that it won’t coat the shrimp.
 If you find the batter is too thick, simply add a little extra of your liquid of choice (beer, soda water, etc), whisking in between each addition, until done.